karstenbeckqld/PZ-coding-task-frontend/README.md

 Frontend (React): https://github.com/karstenbeckqld/PZ-coding-task-frontend

+The database content is in Database.json in the backend repository.

 Both parts can be run locally.
 The React frontend needs to first run npm install to install all the dependencies and then npm run dev to start the development server.